Data Streams

 What moqtap shows

-Section titled “What moqtap shows”moqtap parses all data stream headers and displays:
+Section titled “What moqtap shows”All moqtap tools parse data stream headers and display:

 - Track alias mapping to namespace + track name